general info about Theriologia Ukrainica

 Gursky, I. G. 1985.
 The number and characteristics of the way of life by region.
 Ukraine and Moldova.
 In: Bibikov, I. D. (ed.).
 Wolf.
 Nauka, Moscow, 487–493.
 [Russian]

-Gursky I. G. 1989.
+Gursky, I. G. 1989.
 New data on the number of wolves and its regulation in Ukraine.
-Ecology, behavior and management of wolf populations.
-Moscow.: 55–57.
+In: Ecology, behavior and Management of Wolf Populations.
+Moscow, 55–57.
 [Russian]

 Lobkov, V. A. 1999.
 Spotted ground squirrel of the North-Western Black Sea region: biology, functioning of populations.
-Astroprint, Odessa, 1–270.
+Astroprint, Odesa, 1–270.
 [Russian]

 Lobkov, V. A. 2010.
 Regularities of the existence of isolated settlements of the speckled ground squirrel (Spermophilus suslicus, Rodentia, Sciuridae) in the North-Western Black Sea region.
 1. Spatial distribution of individuals.
 Russian Journal of Zoology, 89 (11): 1374–1379.
 [Russian]